Succotash recipe

 Nutritious choice foods

 Nutritious choice foods give you an even chance of reaching old age with your marbles and even joints intact.
-Add to that exercise for the body, and stimulation for the brain and ninety is not out of the question; corn and beans like this succotash recipe is part of the deal.
+Add to that exercise for the body, stimulation of the brain and a zestful ninety is not entirely out of the question; corn and beans like this succotash recipe is part of the deal.

-They are rich in lutein and zeaxanthin, two phytochemicals that prevent macular degeneration.
+Corn and beans are rich in lutein and zeaxanthin, two phytochemicals that help prevent macular degeneration; and in the carotenes, the precursors of vitamin A.

 Young, freshly-harvested corn and beans both have a place in our top 7 functional foods.